SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### VOICE
 - __Voice Training__ : All Warcries cost 20% less mana.
 - __Bloodlust__ : The troops gain twice as more Rage points from Warcries used by the hero (but 1.5 more for the Call of Blood Warcry).
-- __Mighty Shout__ : When the effect from the Warcry is calculated, the Barbarian heroï¿½s level is considered as being greater by 10 than its actual value.
+- __Mighty Shout__ : When the effect from the Warcry is calculated, the Barbarian hero’s level is considered as being greater by 10 than its actual value.
 - __Might Over Magic__ : Decreases enemy Spellpower in combat in proportion of your Spellpower.
 - __Distract__ : Enemy hero will receive 15% penalty to Initiative after casting any spell in combat.
-- __Pain Killer__ : The heroï¿½s troops get a chance to avoid enemy spells.
+- __Pain Killer__ : The hero’s troops suffer less damages from enemy spells.

 ### LEADERSHIP
 - __Diplomacy__ : Allows hero to effectively negotiate with hostile creatures.
 Increases chances and reduces costs of creatures that wish to join your army.